-Vlogging is a lot of fun, not only does it teach you how to actually record and edit a video, you may very well end up building a massive audience that could become a full time income.
-If I could give any advice for how to start a vlog it would be live your life, share your story.
+Vlogging is a lot of fun; it teaches you how to record and edit a video, and you may build a massive audience that could become a full-time income.
+If I could advise on how to start a vlog, it would be to live your life and share your story.

 So what do you need to look for in a vlogging camera?

-Unless you’re an aspiring film maker I’m preferential to action cameras because they’re small, light, easy to use, have a wide angle view, good audio and can record in 4k.
-The video quality on smaller devices is no longer mediocre like they were just a few years ago.
+Unless you’re an aspiring filmmaker, I prefer action cameras because they’re small, light, easy to use, have a wide-angle view, have good audio, and can record in 4k.
+The video quality on smaller devices like action cameras is much better than even just a few years ago.

-Stabilization is a must when vlogging because you’re going to be moving the camera around a lot to get different scenes and you’ll also want to do walk and talk or point of view shots.
-Without built in stabilization your video is going to be way too shaky and difficult to watch.
+Image stabilization is a must when vlogging because you’ll be moving the camera around a lot to get different scenes, and you’ll also want to do walk-and-talk or point-of-view shots.
+With built-in stabilization, your video will be too shaky and easy to watch.

-You may think you could use a gimbal if your camera has no in body stabilization (IBIS) or software stabilization.
+You may use a gimbal if your camera lacks in-body stabilization (IBIS) or software stabilization.
 But a gimbal is not a glorified tripod.
-It’s a professional piece of equipment that needs to be balance and taken care of
+It’s a professional piece of equipment that needs to be balanced and taken care of

-I’m telling you right now, small and light is the way to go.
-You really don’t need some big heavy camera with a fluffy microphone to make quality YouTube vlogs.
-A small camera is more comfortable to use in public, you’ll actually want to take it with you and can get the required shots that make for a compelling video.
+Small and lightweight is the way to go for most vloggers.
+You don’t need a big camera with a fluffy microphone to make quality YouTube vlogs.
+A small camera is more comfortable to use in public; you’ll want to take it with you and can get the required shots that make for a compelling video.

 Wide angle